pynovel-creator/pynovel-4/README.md

 This version merge 4.1 and 4.2 into one version, so the code will be easier for coding.

+# 4.1 version.
+The 4.1 version is just a simple test.
+So you don't have to worry about that.

+# 4.2 version
+Featuring Girl tell you how to make your own game.

 ```py
 ## For example, dialogue:
 ## 4.0 version: